wconrad/ftpd/README.md

 ### Example

+The stand-alone example is good for manually testing Ftpd with an arbitrary FTP client.
 To run the stand-alone example:

     $ examples/example.rb

 The example prints its port, username and password to the console.
 You can connect to the stand-alone example with any FTP client.
 This is useful when testing how the server responds to a given FTP client.

+example.rb has many options.
+To see them:

+    $ examples/example.rb -h

 ## Origin